-- Cross-border i.e. activities taking place in a country different from the country of residence of the participant(s); - In-country, i.e. activities taking place in the same country as the country of residence of the participant, in particular, to encourage and facilitate the participation of young people with fewer opportunities.
+- Cross-border i.e. activities taking place in a country different from the country of residence of the participant(s); - In-country, i.e. activities taking place in the same country as the country of residence of the participant.
+These activities aim to encourage and facilitate the participation of young people with fewer opportunities but they are open to all participants.